happynear/NormFace/MirrorFace.md

 # Mirror Face

+-- It seems that many friends are curious about the mirror face trick.
+I am opening a new file to describe it with more details.

 Mirror face is the most effective prior for face image analysis.
 It computes the frontal face and mirror face simultaneously and merge the two features together as the final feature.